cwcloudtech/cwcloud-ui/CONTRIBUTING.md

 # Contribution Guidelines

-👋 Welcome to comwork cloud GUI!
+👋 Welcome to CWCloud GUI!
 We're thrilled that you're interested in contributing to our project.

 ## Development